Updated: Jul 8

 Doing these ten things first thing in the morning, is a great way to increase your energy, sharpen your mental acuity, and improve your mood.
 This may not the perfect order for you, so feel free to rearrange or substitute; for example, I must have a cup of bulletproof coffee, but maybe you prefer tea.
-This list is adapted from the work of brain expert Jim Kwik, with the influence of the bestseller Atomic Habits.
+This list is adapted from the work of brain expert Jim Kwik, with some additional tips from the bestseller Atomic Habits.

 Your day starts the night before.
-Go to bed early enough to get seven or eight hours of sleep (at least) and wake up early at about the same time every day.
-It's great if you can wake up naturally to the sunrise and the sound of birds singing.
+Go to bed early enough to get at least seven or eight hours of sleep and get up early at about the same time every day.
+It's great if you can wake up naturally to sunlight coming through your window.

 Make your bed.
 That way, no matter what happens today, you have accomplished something first thing in the morning.
 When you return to your bedroom, you'll be greeted by a tidy bed.
 It's very comforting and welcoming.